RyanLagasse/YQC-2025/README.md

 ## What it does

 The algorithm solves a maximally independent set problem given a set of points in 2D space.
-This set of points can be generated from satellite data and we designed a custom algorithm to show how this can be used in the real world – specifically in Almeda County
+This set of points can be generated from satellite data and we designed a custom algorithm to show how this can be used in the real world – specifically in our testcase of Almeda County  -a community that was narrowly saved from California Wildfires – but what if?
+We wanted to see what could have happened and what we could have done.

 ## How we built it

 We used Bloqade’s local python quantum computer simulator as a base for our quantum algorithm.
-In theory this could be built on a stack based off a real quantum computer, but we were unable to integrate that functionality.
+In theory this could be built on a stack based off a real quantum computer.